Future GLAM: Convergence and collaboration in the cultural heritage sector

 Deakin University, Melbourne, Friday 8th June 2018

-We are delighted to announce the forthcoming symposium, organised in conjunction with the Museums Australia annual conference and with the support of Museums Australia (Victoria) and the Heritage, Indigeneity and Sustainability research group of the Alfred Deakin Institute for Citizenship and Globalisation at Deakin University.
+We are delighted to announce the forthcoming symposium, organised in conjunction with the Museums and Galleries Australia annual conference and with the support of Museums Australia (Victoria) and the Heritage and Indigeneity research group of the Alfred Deakin Institute for Citizenship and Globalisation at Deakin University.